Smoothieware/Smoothie2-old/README.md

 * In Switch.cpp : Commented out all of the set_low_on_debug stuff
 * In SlowTicker.h and Hook.h : Using doubles instead of ints for intervals/frequencies and counting down.
 Done to accomodate mBed, but dirty costly hack
 * In SlowTicker.h : Assuming it's fine to use mBed for this, we can remove a lot of code and just rely fully on mBed
+* In RingBuffer.h : Remove the _irq() functions
+* In Robot.cpp : Removing all of the publicdataaccess stuff
+* In StepTicker.cpp : Almost everything removed for now
+* In StepperMotor.cpp : Removing all of the set_low_on_debug stuff

 Things changed from Smoothie1 :